New Ministry Year

 We’ve been working in the home since mid-January after a month break over the Christmas period.
 Upon our arrival, it was like we stepped into a different environment.
 The workers of the home were happy to see us, the children beyond excited for us to be there and we saw much less violence among the children.
 My Jamaican co-worker and I have consistently praised God for these changes.
 We are one step closer to being able to fulfil the calling God has given us for this home, to lead the children and workers alike to praise & worship the one true God.

-about their personal lives and being very curious about mine.
+Some of the workers have started to open up to me, sharingabout their personal lives and being very curious about mine.
 God has provided great opportunities to speak about my reasons for being in Chile and to speak directly into their lives about their own personal beliefs.
 I pray that God will continue to allow me to speak into their lives.

 The children have been enjoying the 'sports' afternoons on Thursday's.
 Tennis is a favourite.
 It's almost impossible to get them to participate in any other activity.
 We continue to read them bible stories at the end of the day, taking in puppets with us.
 One little man asked about the lyrics to a children's Christian song.
 As a co-worker explained to him the meaning, she offered him the opportunity to live a life in Christ.
 He accepted.
 Likewise, another little child asked me when we were going to learn something about God.